silverbulletmd/silverbullet/website/Install/Docker.md

 There you go!

+Note that to get offline mode to work you need to serve SilverBullet with HTTPS, via for example a reverse proxy.

 # Versions
 The `zefhemel/silverbullet` image will give you the latest released version.
 This is equivalent to `zefhemel/silverbullet:latest`.
 If you prefer, you can also pin to a specific release, e.g. `zefhemel/silverbullet:0.6.0`.
 If you prefer to live on the bleeding edge, you can use the `zefhemel/silverbullet:edge` image, which is updated on every commit to the `main` brain.
 This is the YOLO option.